inphobia/p5-idea-wikiclone/Implemented-features.md

   * Gutter navigation to super/sub classes
   * Gutter navigation to super/inner class methods
   * Go to symbol navigation for: subs, constants, packages and global variables
-  * Go to declaration navigation for subs, variables, packages and here-doc markers.
+  * Go to declaration navigation for subs, variables, packages, labels and here-doc markers.
 See [current subs resolution status] (https://github.com/hurricup/Perl5-IDEA/wiki/Subs-resolution-status).
   * Both `dfs` and `c3` mros supported for methods resolution
   * AUTOLOADed methods may be resolved, if AUTOLOAD declared as a named block, not sub
   * All navigatable entities can be refactored